MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/update-azure-stack-hci-solution.md

 ### Windows Admin Center

-Currently, the Lifecycle Manager isn't part of Windows Admin Center.
-To install updates using Windows Admin Center, see [Install feature updates](../manage/install-preview-version.md).
+To install feature updates using Windows Admin Center, see [Install feature updates](../manage/install-preview-version.md).
+At this time, don't use Windows Admin Center to update a cluster deployed with Lifecycle Manager.
+An update extension refresh that enables you to update from Windows Admin Center, is in the future plan.

 Alternatively, you can download and install the latest MSI package from the Microsoft Evaluation Center.
 For more information, see [Windows Admin Center](/windows-server/manage/windows-admin-center/overview).